GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 1. There's a properly structured input table in BigQuery with 10K rows.
 2. There's a succesful Batch Prediction job.
 3. There are predictions in a new BigQuery table.
-4. No code change is needed for this challenge.
+4. No code was modified.

 ### Tips